 Having visitors stay on your website and view multiple pages tells the Google gods that your visitors like your website, and that it is worth staying on, and thus giving you an SEO ranking boost.

-Think about it like having a nice Ferrari, but inside is a 86’ honda civic engine.
+Think about it like having a nice Ferrari, but inside is an 86’ Honda Civic engine.
 It’s not going to hold up and definitely not going to impress the ladies…

-If you care for the technicals, they have server-level caching, which is way better than plugins like W3 total cache, plus it has a built-in CDN which means that your website is stored on local servers closest to your website visitors, providing another big boost in performance and speed.
-Plus a bunch of other awesome benefits
+If you care for the technicals, they have server-level caching, which is way better than plugins like W3 total cache.
+Plus, it has a built-in CDN which means that your website is stored on local servers closest to your website visitors, providing another big boost in performance and speed.
+They also offer a bunch of other awesome benefits

 Seriously, check them out.